 Typically you probably won’t realize that you have an illness from a mosquito until you return to your home country because the incubation period is usually at least a few days to two weeks after getting bitten.

-If you think you have a mosquito-spread illness and that you need medical attention your first stop should be the front desk of your hotel.
+If you think you have one of the mosquito-related diseases and need medical attention while in Costa Rica, your first stop should be the front desk of your hotel.
 They can direct you to a nearby pharmacy, doctor, or hospital.
 They should also be able to help you find someone who speaks English if you need to.

 Don’t forget to purchase travel insurance before your trip or make sure you are covered internationally by your health insurance provider.